Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Motivation

 \section{Motivation}

 The Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE_Physics_TDR} is a next-generation long-baseline neutrino oscillation experiment in the US.
-It will have four far detector (FD) modules, each holding 17 kilotons of liquid argon (LAr).
+The far detector (FD) will consist of large modular liquid argon (LAr) time projection chambers (LArTPC) with a total active mass of roughly 40 kt.
 These modules are located 1500 meters underground at the Sanford Underground Research Facility (SURF), South Dakota, and about 1300 kilometers from the near detector complex at Fermilab, Chicago.
 The vertical drift (VD) FD module~\cite{DUNE_VD_TDR} will be the first of the four FD modules to be installed at SURF and is under construction.
 The VD LAr time projection chamber (TPC) features X-ARAPUCA (XA) photon detectors~\cite{Arapuca_2016, XA_2018} installed on the cathode plane and the cryostat membrane.
-The VD photon detection system (PDS) provides accurate timing of an event (so-called $t_{0}$), background rejection, and calorimetric measurement capabilities.
-The R\&D and validation of the VD LArTPC detector technologies have been enabled by the Neutrino Platform at CERN through its ColdBox and ProtoDUNE programs, which have been an extraordinary success.
+The VD photon detection system (PDS) provides accurate timing of an event (referred to as $t_{0}$), background rejection, and calorimetric measurement capabilities.
+The R\&D and validation of the VD LArTPC detector technologies have been enabled by the Neutrino Platform at CERN through its ColdBox and ProtoDUNE programs.
 More details on ProtoDUNE, ColdBox, and future planned tests can be found in ref.~\cite{ProtoDUNE3}.

 MeV energy scale calibration of the PDS is crucial for DUNE's low energy physics program.
 One promising candidate calibration technique utilizes the neutron capture on $^{40}$Ar.
 Once the neutron is captured, the gamma cascade from the excited $^{41}$Ar has a total energy release of 6.1 MeV, which may serve as a standard candle for PDS calorimetry calibration.
 By tagging neutron captures, it is possible to derive a reliable light yield map for the energy measurement of MeV neutrino events.
 This paper presents the first study of light signals produced by neutron interactions in LAr, including their capture on $^{40}$Ar, using a pulsed neutron source (PNS)~\cite{DUNE_SP_TDR}.